Achievable logoAchievable logo

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved these securities, or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-There’s one key thing to know - registration of a security is not equivalent to SEC approval.
-Securities regulators don’t want to portray a view of approval or disapproval, as they know securities are not suitable for every investor.
-Instead, the SEC deems registration effective if all necessary disclosures have been made.
+There’s one key point here: registration is not the same as SEC approval.
+Regulators avoid implying approval or disapproval because securities are not suitable for every investor.
+Instead, the SEC declares a registration effective once the required disclosures have been made.

 Here’s a real-world example of Airbnb’s prospectus offered to investors during their late 2020 IPO.
-Don’t worry too much about the specifics - it’s a 350-page document!
-All you need to know are the generalities of a prospectus and the big topics it covers.
+Don’t worry about the specifics - it’s a 350-page document.
+The main takeaway is what a prospectus is and the major topics it covers.

 Type of offering Prospectus timeframe